DeclarativeHub/ReactiveKit/README.md

 ------>
 ```

-Sometimes you will need a signal that sends specific element after certain amount of time passes:
+Sometimes you will need a signal that sends a specific element after a certain amount of time passes:

 ```swift
 let signal = Signal<Int, Never>(just: 5, after: 60)